NekR/offline-plugin/docs/updates.md

 `AppCache` has slightly simpler update mechanism: browser also downloads `manifest.appcache` on each _navigation_ to your site (_simplified_) and if new `AppCache` is avaialable, browser installs new `AppCache` and removes old one.
 This means that on a next page refresh browser will load files from the new `AppCache`.

-Often, `AppCache` is the root of confusion--people just expect SW to have the same update process as `AppCache` have.
+Sometimes, `AppCache` is the root of confusion--one may just expect SW to have the same update process as `AppCache` have.
 Another confusing thing could be `Cmd/Ctrl+R` combination.
 One may think that it _forces_ browser to update and activate SW.
-This is wrong, `Cmd/Ctrl+R` doesn't updates or reloads into a new SW, it just tells to browser to **bypass** current controlling `ServiceWorker`.
+This is wrong, `Cmd/Ctrl+R` doesn't updates or reloads into a new SW, it just tells to browser to **bypass** currently controlling `ServiceWorker`.

 If you have only 1 tab of your website opened, then this flow can update SW: